Firecul/Misc-Scripts/README.md

 **StartServer.bat:** Starts the FiveM server after deleting the cache.
 Put in the same folder as run.cmd.

 **Trim MP4:** Cuts an MP4 into a smaller file.
 Cuts to the nearest keyframe in front of the time given.

-**Trim MP4 and delete:** Same as above but deletes the original file also.
-May get merged.